 Victoria is a Research Officer at the Burnet Institute and has a PhD in medical sciences from the Australian National University.
 Her role as ACCESS data programmer involves improving data processing performance, monitoring data quality and assisting with data extractions.
 She is interested in learning new software to facilitate team collaboration and improve efficiency.

-Michael is a research assistant at the Burnet Institute working on ACCESS.
-He is also undertaking a PhD with a focus on STI epidemiology and prevention among gay and bisexual men taking HIV pre-exposure prophylaxis.
-Michael has a Masters degree in epidemiology and has a particular interest in longitudinal data analysis and biostatistics.
+Michael is a post-doctoral research officer at Burnet Institute working on ACCESS.
+He completed a PhD in 2022 with a focus on STI epidemiology and prevention among gay and bisexual men taking HIV pre-exposure prophylaxis.
+Michael also has a Masters degree in epidemiology and has a particular interest in longitudinal data analysis and biostatistics.

 Greta is a research assistant at the Kirby Institute working on ACCESS.
 She has a background in criminology and criminal justice and is currently undertaking a Master of Analytics.
 She has particular interest in social justice issues affecting marginalised and under-represented populations within social and public health research.